 - Talk to Upper-Year Students in your program

 Once you get on campus, you’ll hear about this resource called Prep 101.
 It’s not affiliated with Western University, but it is a company that runs exam preparation sessions before major midterms and final exams for popular courses at Western.
-Courses cost around $99 but many students find them worth it as they end up excelling in these courses after taking Prep101.
+Courses cost around $99 but many students find them worth it as they get great grades.
 Some students achieve 20% higher grades after taking Prep 101.
 If you are taking Calc 1000, Stats 2035, or Econ 1021 and are having trouble grasping concepts, I would recommend checking out Prep101.
 Sometimes they also offer free classes.

 - Facebook Groups

-Joining Facebook groups are extremely important especially during online university, something you may have to face if you are entering University in 2021.
+Joining Facebook groups are extremely important especially during online university, but are still a great way to meet new people.
 I would recommend joining the following groups (you can just type them into Facebook search):

 - Must Knows for Courses